h2oai/h2ogpt/docs/FAQ.md

 export H2OGPT_LLAVA_MODEL=http://xxx.xxx.xxx.144:7860/
 ```
-Be careful with gradio and secret files.  h2oGPT sets `allowed_paths` to include `.`, unless public instance when `GPT_H2O_AI=1` is set.
+Exercise caution with gradio and secret files.  h2oGPT sets `allowed_paths` to include `.`, unless public instance when `GPT_H2O_AI=1` is set.
 So if you put your key file in `.` and didn't set to be public instance, it'll be possible to access your key file even if have a soft link to secret location.

 Then running:
 ```